 QuickBooks connects to your bank and credit card accounts.
 Once they’re synced, you can start categorizing transactions.

 QuickBooks learns with every transaction.
 It’s intuitive, the more you categorize, the more it learns.
-If QuickBooks gets it wrong, you can change it.
+If

 It looks for expenses similar to ones you already categorized and includes those to the same category.

 You can pick a category or return to it later.
 There’s an “Ask My Accountant” section if you’d like to discuss a specific expense or return to it later.

 There are default categories to get you started.
 Once transactions are categorized appropriately, you’ll add it to your books.

 |Invoicing||Create and send customized invoices|